 Find a suitable air conditioner for your home with this buying guide.
 Learn everything you need to know about split system and portable units, so you can enjoy a cooler home environment.

 How air conditioning works

 Air conditioners typically cool air through a process that replaces hot air in a room with cooler air that has passed through the refrigeration cycle.
 The refrigerant absorbs and removes heat from the space and expels it outside.

 Evaporative coolers lower the temperature of dry air through the evaporation of water.
 In extremely dry climates evaporative cooling also conditions the air with moisture to create a healthier environment.

-Split system: The cooling unit is installed outside, with the fans mounted inside.
+- Split system: The cooling unit is installed outside with the heated unit (fans) mounted inside.
 A split system air conditioner is suited to cooling one or more adjoining rooms.

-Portable: Small, light and mobile, so they're movable from room to room.
+- Portable air conditioner: Small, light and mobile, the portable air conditioner is movable from room to room.
 Portable units have a lower power output (than a split system), and suited to smaller spaces such as apartments and where permenant installation is not permitted.